Census Dots

 Asian

-Of the 355 places in Alaska, Lazy Mountain is the 58th most populous.
+Lazy Mountain is ranked the 61st most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lazy Mountain was ranked the 58th most populous place in the 2020 Census.

 Lazy Mountain's White Population